slackapi/node-slack-sdk/docs/README.md

 This website is built using [Docusaurus](https://docusaurus.io/).
 'Tis cool.

-Each Bolt/SDK has its own Docusaurus website, with matching CSS and nav/footer.
+Each package has its own Docusaurus website, with matching CSS and nav/footer.
 There is also be a Docusaurus website of just the homepage and community tools.

 ```
 docs/